 Webinar Microsoft Teams Behind the Scenes – Recording

 If you’re still not sure what Microsoft Teams can bring you and how it affects your Microsoft 365 administration, check out this webinar recording!

 - Microsoft Teams guest access and how to control it

-SysKit Point—Centralized Office 365 & Teams Reporting Tool
+SysKit Point—A Centralized Microsoft 365 & Teams Reporting Tool

 SysKit Point‘s Microsoft Teams reporting and management feature helps you:

-- Discover Teams in your tenant and associated Office 365 Groups.
+- Discover Teams in your tenant and associated Microsoft 365 Groups.

 - Check Teams’ related audit logs for a custom time period.

 - Remove guest users and sharing links from Teams with one click.